TheRoboticsClub/colab-gsoc2018-ArsalanAkhter/NavigationAmazonWarehouse/README.md

-# GLOBAL NAVIGATION PRACTICE
+# AMAZON WAREHOUSE NAVIGATION PRACTICE

+(This practice have been adopted from global_navigation practice.)
-The objective of this practice is to implement the logic of a Gradient Path Planning (GPP) algorithm.
-Global navigation through GPP, consists of:
+The objective of this practice is to navigate an amazon-warehouse like environment.
+The practice using OMPL for planning the path between two points:

-- Selected a destination, the GPP algorithm is responsible for finding the shortest path to it, avoiding, in the case of this practice, everything that is not road.
+- Selected a destination, OMPL is responsible for finding the shortest path to it, avoiding the obstacles.

 - Once the path has been selected, the logic necessary to follow this path and reach the objective must be implemented in the robot.